cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 values are two bytes long.

-The following two functions are defined to facilitate domain separation of KDF calls as well as context binding.
+The following two functions are defined to facilitate domain separation of KDF calls as well as context binding:

 ~~~
 def LabeledExtract(salt, label, IKM):